benjidial/OLD----PotatoScript/README.md

 Feel free to create issues and pull requests to the repository as long as they are relevant.

 ## Version History
+### Alpha 0.4.1
+Changed the way the working directory is stored.
+Made some code easier to keep up with.
 ### Alpha 0.4.0
 **First Alpha, variables!**
 Reorganized program, including moving Dll into exe.